-- Enrollment in the post-discharge projects increased by 31% between September 2016 and June 2017, rising from 922 to 1,327 persons. - One of the post-discharge projects closed in August 2016 because the partner fire department was unwilling to continue funding the project. - All of the post-discharge projects reduced the rate of 30-day admission for any cause for at least one of the diagnoses targeted. - Post-discharge projects that provided at least one home visit to all patients continued to outperform the project that relied primarily on telephone calls. - Community paramedics identified an additional 62 patients who needed instruction on how to use their medications correctly.
+- The post-discharge projects enrolled 1,571 persons from June 2015 through March 2018. - One of the post-discharge projects closed in August 2016 because the partner fire department was unwilling to continue funding the project. - All of the post-discharge projects reduced the rate of 30-day admission for any cause for at least one of the diagnoses targeted. - The four post-discharge projects that provided at least one home visit to all patients outperformed the project that initially relied primarily on telephone calls. - Community paramedics identified 266 patients who needed instruction on how to use their medications correctly. - The post-discharge projects potentially avoided \$1.4 million in costs by reducing hospital readmissions; most potential savings would have accrued to Medicare and Medi-Cal.

 The goal of the five post-discharge projects is to reduce hospital readmissions for people discharged from a hospital for treatment of a chronic condition.
 A major impetus for the postdischarge projects is the Medicare Readmission Reduction Program, under which Medicare reduces payments to hospitals if they have rates of readmission that are deemed excessive.
 The projects aim to give patients the tools to manage their conditions more effectively so that they can avoid readmission.
 In collaboration with its partner hospital, each project identified one or more chronic conditions to address.
 Once a project enrolls a patient, a telephone call or home visit with a community paramedic is scheduled.
-During the call or visit, the community paramedic performs a clinical assessment and reviews the patient's discharge instructions per the site's protocols.
+During the call or visit, the community paramedic assesses the patient and reviews the patient's discharge instructions per the site's protocols.
 Some projects also provide home safety inspections during home visits.

 The post-discharge projects worked with their partner hospitals to determine which conditions to target.
-UCLA - Glendale and San Bernardino-Rialto only enroll people with heart failure.
+UCLA - Glendale and San Bernardino - Rialto only enroll people with heart failure.
 Butte enrolls people with heart failure or myocardial infarction, and Solano enrolls people with heart failure or chronic obstructive pulmonary disease.
 Alameda enrolls people with heart failure, acute myocardial infarction, chronic obstructive pulmonary disease, diabetes, pneumonia, or sepsis.

-The post-discharge projects provide short-term assistance and do not to replace home health care or any other services available to patients.
-The sites protocols call for community paramedics to complete phone calls or visits within the first several days of hospital discharge.
-Some partner hospitals focus on enrolling uninsured persons and Medi-Cal beneficiaries in the pilot projects because these persons do not have insurance coverage for home health.
-In other cases, community paramedics served a stop-gap role by providing calls or home visits while patients waited to obtain home health services.
-Interviewees at partner hospitals consistently indicated that home health agencies in their communities often cannot schedule a home visit until at least one week after a patient is discharged from the hospital.
-Having contact with a health professional during the first week after discharge is important because many readmissions occur during this time period.
-Where community paramedics learns that a patient had home health services, they coordinate with home health agency staff.
+The post-discharge projects provide short-term assistance during the immediate post-hospital period and do not replace home health care or any other services available to patients.
+The sites' protocols call for community paramedics to complete phone calls or visits within the first few days of hospital discharge.
+Some partner hospitals focus on enrolling uninsured persons and Medi-Cal beneficiaries who do not have insurance coverage for home health.
+In other cases, community paramedics serve a stop-gap role by providing calls or home visits while patients wait to obtain home health services.
+Interviewees at partner hospitals consistently indicated that home health agencies in their communities often cannot schedule a home visit until one week after a patient is discharged from the hospital despite the fact that people are at the greatest risk of readmission during the first week after discharge.
+When community paramedics learn that a patient is receiving home health services, they coordinate with home health agency staff.

-Two projects have full-time community paramedics (Alameda and UCLA-Glendale) and three projects have part-time paramedics (Butte, San Bernardino-Rialto, and Solano).
-Alameda San Bernardino-Rialto, Solano, and UCLA provide at least one home visit to all patients.
-Butte paramedics perform an initial assessment by telephone for all patients and use an algorithm to determine whether the patient needs additional assistance.
-If a Butte community paramedic determines that a patient would benefit from a home visit, the community paramedic will request the patient's permission to do so.
+Two projects have full-time community paramedics (Alameda's project and the now closed UCLA-Glendale project) and three projects have part-time paramedics (Butte, San Bernardino-Rialto, and Solano).
+Since launching their projects, Alameda, San Bernardino-Rialto, and Solano (and formerly UCLA) have provided at least one home visit to all patients.
+Initially, Butte's protocol called for paramedics perform an initial assessment by telephone for all patients and use an algorithm to determine whether the patient needs additional assistance.
+If a